gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 .. _gmx-gpu-update:

-GPU accelerated calculation of constraints and coordinate update (CUDA and SYCL only) .....................................................................................
+GPU accelerated calculation of constraints and coordinate update (CUDA, SYCL, HIP) .....................................................................................

-..
-TODO again, extend this with information on when is GPU update supported
+.. todo:: again, extend this with information on when GPU update is supported

 |Gromacs| makes it possible to also perform the coordinate update and (if requested)
 constraint calculation on a GPU.